- Published on

 - Select

-under the Amazon ES cluster option.
-Select themlops-cluster-role
+mlops-clusterunder the Amazon ES cluster option.
+Select themlops-cluster-roleIAM Execution role.

 - Select the Log format as

-, since we are printing the logs in Json format.
+JSON, since we are printing the logs in Json format.
 Filter patterns will help in filtering the unnecessary logs and focus on the necessary ones.
-As a simple usecase, let's write the filter pattern asprediction
+As a simple usecase, let's write the filter pattern asprediction.
+This will filter the logs which has prediction in it.

 - Test the filter pattern by select one of the latest log stream and then click

-.
+Test Pattern.
 Now in the test results you can see only the prediction related logs.

 - Cross check once the configuration and then create it.